uQr/cordova-docs/articles/tutorial-cordova-5/cordova-5-security.md

 #An introduction to Cordova 5 security

-**Note: If the default blank template in Visual Studio 2015 is does not default to 5.1.1, you should update Tools for Apache Cordova.** Some very early adopters may not see some of the improvments described in this document until after you update.
+If the default blank template in Visual Studio 2015 does not default to 5.1.1, you should update Tools for Apache Cordova.
+If you're an early adopter, you might not see some of the improvements described in this document until after you update the tools.
 You will soon see a notification in the in the  notification center (flag in the upper right) prompting you to update.

 One of the more confusing changes about [Apache Cordova 5](http://go.microsoft.com/fwlink/?LinkID=617659) is that the updated version of the Android platform (also called Cordova Android 4.x) and iOS now follow a different, but more powerful security model designed to provide developers with the tools needed to prevent cross-site scripting attacks among other issues.
 A critical aspect of this security model is that **absolutely no network access of any kind is allowed without the installation of a Cordova plugin**.